Are you planning to visit South Korea next trip? South Korea is home to some of the most amazing beaches in Asia.

 The beach is attracting attention as a filming location for advertisements and movies.
 Convenient facilities such as modern guesthouses and campsites are well equipped.

 You can take a ferry from Jongdal Port on Jeju Island to the beach.
-There is not much fish at the beach, so it is not suitable for snorkeling.
+There is not much fish at the beach, so it is unsuitable for snorkeling.
 However, it is still a very beautiful place to visit, especially when visiting Jeju Island.

 Hajodae Beach (Yangyang) – 하조대해수욕장